-• OMFIES from page 10
+COMFIES from page 10

-- Woman suffers through strange religious occurrences while pursued by Gabriel Byrne (Stigmata, End of Days). - High school romantic comedy based on a classic play or novel (10 Things I Hate About You, She's All That, Cruel Intentions). - Older man becomes entranced with teenaged girl (American Beauty, Guinevere). - Exploration of the pressures placed on the athletes and coaches of a football team (Any Given Sunday, Varsity Blues).
+- High school romantic comedy based on a classic play or novel (10 Things I Hate About You, She's All That, Cruel Intentions). - Older man becomes entranced with teenaged girl (American Beauty, Guinevere). - Exploration of the pressures placed on the athletes and coaches of a football team (Any Given Sunday, Varsity Blues).